 Welders permanently join pieces of metal together by applying heat, using the filler metal or fusion process.
-They join parts being manufactured, build structures and repair damages or worn parts.
-They use various welding and cutting processes to join structural steel and cut metal vessels, piping and other components.
-They also fabricate parts, tools, machines and equipment used in the Construction and/or Manufacturing Industries.
-Welders may specialize in certain types of welding such as, custom fabrication, ship building and repair, aerospace, pressure vessel, pipeline, structural welding and machinery and equipment repair.
+They join parts being manufactured, build structures, and repair damaged or worn parts.
+They use various welding and cutting processes to join structural steel and cut metal vessels, piping, and other components.
+They also fabricate parts, tools, machines, and equipment used in the Construction and/or Manufacturing Industries.
+Welders may specialize in certain types of welding such as custom fabrication, shipbuilding and repair, aerospace, pressure vessel, pipeline, structural welding machinery, and equipment repair.

-Welders require attributes such as, good mechanical ability, manual dexterity, good vision, excellent hand-eye coordination and the ability to concentrate in detail work as part of a team.
+Welders require attributes such as good mechanical ability, manual dexterity, good vision, excellent hand-eye coordination, and the ability to concentrate in detail on work as part of a team.
 They also require the ability to work quickly and accurately, visualize a finished product, reason logically and understand metallurgy.
-Occupational hazards in this trade include sparks, gases, hazardous fumes, burns, heavy lifting, exposure to ultra-violet light and infra-red rays, working at heights, working in confined spaces and in trenches.
-With experience, welders may advance to positions such as, Welding Inspector, Lead Hand or Welding Supervisor.
+Occupational hazards in this trade include sparks, gases, hazardous fumes, burns, heavy lifting, exposure to ultra-violet light and infra-red rays, working at heights, working in confined spaces, and in trenches.
+With experience, welders may advance to positions such as Welding Inspector, Lead Hand, or Welding Supervisor.